Payment of Tuition and Fees

 eCheck (ACH) and credit/debit card payments can be made online through myPulse Self-Service. eCheck payments are accepted for no additional fee.
 Credit/debit cards are accepted for a service fee per the tuition and fee schedule.
 Visa, MasterCard, Discover and American Express are only accepted on the portion of tuition and fees not covered by financial aid (including loan funds and/or scholarships).

 Students may authorize a parent, or other individual, access to their online account and to make a payment.
 Only students have the ability to establish “Person Proxy” and can find guidance on myPulse Self-Service.

 Tuition, fees and their associated due dates for each program are available on the Tuition and Fees Information site.

 Failure to pay an account in full by the tuition due date will result in the following:

 - A hold will be placed on the student account.
-Students will be asked to sign an Acknowledgement of Financial Responsibility if one is not already on file.
-If an Acknowledgement of Financial Responsibility is not signed, the student will be placed on an involuntary leave of absence.
+Students will be asked to sign a Financial Responsibility Agreement if one is not already on file.
+If a Financial Responsibility Agreement is not signed, the student will be placed on an involuntary leave of absence.

 - The account will be viewed as having a delinquent status.
 Students will not be permitted the following privileges: registration, admission to classes, transcripts and a diploma.